PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 08:34:14
+Last updated: 2024-04-06 08:34:47
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: Quinn: "I have to pay $2,000 every time I gain a pound?"Barney: "Not every time.
+Just if it shows up at the weekly weigh-in." - Barney Stinson